nimadez/voxel-builder/README.md

 > - Touch pen or Wacom tablet recommended for best experience
 > - Install the webapp to start fullscreen in landscape orientation
 > - Voxel Builder is not optimized for small screens
+> - VB is a desktop app and its capabilities are not fully tested on mobile devices

 ## Known Issues
 ```